 How to see a nocturnal migration

-A guest blogger explains how weather radar is used to watch eared grebes take off from the Great Salt Lake
+How weather radar is used to watch eared grebes take off from the Great Salt Lake

-MANY PEOPLE ENJOY birding activities during the fall migration period in Utah.
+Many people enjoy birding activities during the fall migration period in Utah.
 Songbirds, hawks, waterbirds and waterfowl travel through the state, especially the areas near the Great Salt Lake and its wetlands.
-Whether you drop everything to find a rare bird that’s been sighted, wake up early to sit in a duck blind or simply enjoy watching your birdfeeder from the warmth of your breakfast table, fall migration can be a magical time.
+Whether you drop everything to find a rare bird that's been sighted, wake up early to sit in a duck blind or simply enjoy watching your birdfeeder from the warmth of your breakfast table, fall migration can be a magical time.

 You can "see" nocturnal migrations